developerashish14/sembark/README.md

-First create the database name (Symbark-Tech) in mysql
+First create the database name (sembark-tech) in mysql

 you can run some command project path